sharonmordechai/ai-assistant-with-db/README.md

 - **SQL Capabilities**: Support for SQL queries using an uploaded CSV file.
 - **Interactive Chat Interface**: Real-time interactive chat experience.
 - **Clear Chat History**: Option to clear chat history.

+---

+## How to Run the Application

+To run the application, follow the steps below:

+1. Install Required Packages:

+    ```bash
+    # Install packages
+    python -m pip install -r requirements.txt
+    ```

+    This command will install all the necessary dependencies listed in the requirements.txt file.

+2. Run the Application:

+    ```bash
+    # Run application
+    streamlit run main.py
+    ```

+    This command will start the application and execute the main.py script, allowing you to interact with the application.

+---

 ## How to Use